choobs1/Java-SimpleChatApp/Readme.md

 If one wishes to shut down the client while using they can type the EXIT command into the chat and the client should close.

-Note: Server keeps running until closed on its own.
+## Additional functionality

--> Furthermore, a basic bot has been made which replies with *hmm* when the user types *Bot Sup.*
+Furthermore, a basic bot has been made which replies with *hmm* when the user types *Bot Sup.*

-**NOTE:** You must compile the .java files into .class files for them to work.
+_Note_: Server keeps running until closed on its own.